 Rural Agricultural Input Supply Expansion Project

-RUMARK’s initial project, Rural Agricultural Input Supply Expansion (RAISE), focused on increasing the number of rural enterprises (agrodealers) selling agricultural inputs to smallholder farmers by facilitating agrodealer access to (a) training in business and financial management, (b) training in product knowledge, use and safety from input supply companies, (c) input supply companies willing to extend credit, (d) group loans for working capital from financial institutions and (e) demonstrations of product and technologies supported by input supply companies to stimulate demand.
+RUMARK’s initial project, Rural Agricultural Input Supply Expansion (RAISE), focused on increasing the number of agro-dealers selling inputs to smallholder farmers by facilitating agro-dealer access to training in business, financial management, and product knowledge, use and safety from input supply companies, input supply companies willing to extend credit, group loans for working capital from financial institutions, and demonstrations of product and technologies supported by input supply companies to stimulate demand.

 RAISE’s goal was to increase rural household incomes, agricultural productivity, and output marketing channels of smallholder farmers.
-We achieved this goal by strengthening and expanding of our existing agrodealer network in Malawi, thereby increasing access to inputs, technical knowledge and linkages to resources for farmers.
-CNFA also facilitated the creation of a commercial business skills training network to deliver business and financial management training to rural retailers, and enlisted almost all of Malawi’s major input distribution companies in private sector partnerships to develop strengthened production linkages with these retailers.
+CNFA achieved this goal by strengthening and expanding existing agro-dealer networks in Malawi, thereby increasing access to inputs, technical knowledge, and linkages to resources for farmers.
+CNFA also facilitated the creation of a commercial business skills training network to deliver business and financial management training to rural retailers, and enlisted almost all of Malawi’s major input distribution companies in private sector partnerships to develop production linkages with these retailers.

 - Created an Umbrella Agricultural Inputs Traders Association (AITA) made up of the Seed Trade Association of Malawi (STAM), Croplife Malawi, and the new Fertilizer Association.
-CNFA helped create and serves as the secretariat for both AITA and the Fertilizer Association, and is helping private industry use these associations as a platform for policy advocacy;
+CNFA helped create and serves as the secretariat for both AITA and the Fertilizer Association, and will continue to help the private industry use these associations as a platform for policy advocacy;

-- Broad Technical Training Programs to include a range of important training topics for agrodealers such as rural lending (by Malawi Rural Finance Company); the seed industry (by STAM); and pesticides regulations;
+- Developed broad technical training programs to include a range of important training topics for agro-dealers such as rural lending (by Malawi Rural Finance Company), the seed industry (by STAM), and pesticide regulations;